Ctrlpanel-gg/docs/docs/Installation/getting-started.md

 ### Create Queue Worker

-Next you need to create a new systemd worker to keep our queue process running in the background.
+Next, you need to create a new systemd worker to keep our queue process running in the background.
 This queue is responsible for sending emails and handling many other background tasks for the Dashboard.

 Create a file called `controlpanel.service` in `/etc/systemd/system` with the contents below.